How good is the Royal Enfield Hunter 350 Retro variant? Let’s find out…

 Photography: Sarath S

 ‘Making it accessible to a wider spectrum of buyers’ is something Royal Enfield was very particular about while developing and placing the Hunter 350.
-The motorcycle that is currently in huge demand, thus comes in two distinct variants- Retro and Metro, with the base spec bearing a very aggressive price of Rs 1.49 lakh.
+The motorcycle that is currently in huge demand thus comes in two distinct variants- Retro and Metro, with the base spec bearing a very aggressive price of Rs 1.49 lakh.
 These differ on multiple fronts.
 We had previously reviewed the Metro Rebel and here is the base-spec Retro.
-Read ahead for answers to all your questions around the Hunter 350 Retro Factory variant.
+Read ahead for answers to all your questions about the Hunter 350 Retro Factory variant.

 Royal Enfield Hunter 350 Retro: A Quick Look At It!

-Think of the Retro as a highly stripped down version of the Hunter.
+Think of the Retro as a highly stripped-down version of the Hunter.
 Many of the things you’d love on the Rebel or Dapper editions are replaced with more cost-effective alternatives.
 This air of being ‘ budget conscious’ is seen at almost all areas of this motorcycle.
 The upside to this, however, is that this is the Hunter that looks and feels the most old-school.
 Key highlights include a colourway that looks rather classic, basic but functional designs for all major components – the seat and pillion grab handle could be prime examples, and kit and mechanicals that feel fairly basic.

 Royal Enfield Hunter 350 Retro Factory gets 17-inch spoke wheels with slimmer tyres, single-channel ABS with rear drums, sleeker levers, and basic switchgear and instrumentation.
 Before we get into the ride impressions, take a quick look at how the base variant compares with the top-spec trim.